 Step 2: Add in the vegetables and dairy-free milk.

-Step 3: Portion the egg mixture into a silicone muffin pan (or use liners) and baked until cooked through.
+Step 3: Portion the egg mixture into a silicone muffin pan (or use liners) and bake them until cooked through.

 Important Teaching Tips